-- Omaka Aviation Heritage Centre
+Omaka Aviation Heritage Centre

 Marlborough has had a long association with aviation with its Air Force base, and was the departure location for the first ever NZ-Australia trans-Tasman flight when Kingsford-Smith completed the return leg of his record-setting initial trans-Tasman crossing.
 It's only fitting that Blenheim has the world class Aviation Heritage Centre just out of town at Omaka Aerodrome.
 It also happens to be the site of the biennial Classic Fighters airshow.

-- Marlborough Museum
+Marlborough Museum and Brayshaw Park

-From the story of the first humans to arrive in New Zealand to the wine exhibition, tracing the history of how Marlborough became famous as a wine region, the museum has a variety of interesting exhibits, and while you're there it's worth checking out Brayshaw Park with its vintage farm machinery, Beavertown recreation of a historic street, and if you're fortunate enough to be there on the right Sundays of the month, the model trains and larger Riverside Railway in action.
+From the story of the first humans to arrive in New Zealand to the wine exhibition, tracing the history of how Marlborough became famous as a wine region, the Marlborough Museum has a variety of interesting exhibits, and while you're there it's worth checking out Brayshaw Park with its vintage farm machinery, Beavertown recreation of a historic street, and if you're fortunate enough to be there on the right Sundays of the month, the model trains and larger Riverside Railway in action.